Speakers' Corner: Photos of 35 Years of Radicals and Religious Ranters

 Is Speakers’ Corner a symbol of free speech or is it just people shouting into a void?

-Has Speakers’ Corner got a future now social media has basically replaced it?
+Does Speakers’ Corner have a future now that social media has basically replaced it?

 What have you learned from being around Speakers’ Corner?